ajcmde/powershell/README.md

-# Snippets for Powershell
+# Snippets for PowerShell

 # tags
 #POWERSHELL, #MICROSOFTOFFICE, #COM, #AUTOMATION

 # description
-provides snippets to make life easier with PowerScript
+provides snippets to make life easier with PowerShell

 # COMReflection
 The class provides the following static functions